ztl8702/ai-board-game/part_b/Project Plan AI.md

 6. Submitting the final assignment and making sure all the files are included
 7. Keeping team mates sane and accountable

-### Tian Lei
+### Tianlei Zheng

-1. find and make our own evaluation function by playing againts each other
+1. Finding and making our own evaluation function by playing against each other
-2. responsible for:
+2. Responsible for:
 	-   improving search strategy optimisation in creative ways
 	-   designing specialised data structures to reduce space consumption

-4. Final Code Quality Check
+4. Final code quality check
 5. Testing on dimefox
 6. Generating ML learning training data
 6. Testing Player class to ML training data
 7. Making **sure** our program beats every other program

 ## How we will be communicating with each other?
-1. weekly meeting (every Thursday 2pm-5pm)
+1. Weekly meetings (every Thursday 2pm-5pm)
-2. video chat (whenever necessary)
+2. Video chat (whenever necessary)
-3. fb messenger (twice weekly updates)
+3. FB messenger (twice weekly updates)

 ## Upcoming deadlines
 Code | Subject Code